MouseBiteLabs/Game-Boy-MBC1-Cartridge/README.md

 This circuit board should cover most, if not all, MBC1 games.
 The features are as follows:

-- Able to make games that use 4 Mbit of ROM and 256 Kbit of RAM, or 16 Mbit of ROM and 64 Kbit of RAM, depending on how you configure the jumpers
+- Able to make games that use 4 Mbit of ROM and 256 Kbit of RAM, or 16 Mbit of ROM and 64 Kbit of RAM
-- Compatibility with all four of the major Game Boy battery management ICs - MM1026, MM1134, BA6129, and BA6735 (though you may have to add a few extra parts)
+- Compatibility with all four of the major Game Boy battery management ICs - MM1026, MM1134, BA6129, and BA6735
 - The option to add battery backup to the cartridge *without* the need of the original battery management ICs - perfect for MBC1 donors that didn't have batteries in them
 - Lower battery consumption compared to some of the original cartridges
 - Fully compatible with the <a href="https://www.gbxcart.com/">GBxCart RW</a> so you can transfer games and save files to and from the board